 Undergraduate Engineering Handbook (UGHB)

 The Electrical Engineering undergraduate program is detailed in the Undergraduate Engineering Handbook (UGHB).
-This is a valuable resource that provides detailed degree information, including declaring a major, credit transfer, and program sheets.
+This valuable resource provides detailed degree information, including declaring a major, credit transfer, and program sheets.

 Sample 4-year plans (XLS) and flowcharts (doc) are a good way to help you plan within your interests.
 Some undergraduate students pursue a co-term, combining a Bachelors and Masters degree.
 Others choose to double-major, and/or take classes outside of EE.